MozillaIndia/vibe/README.md

 The bottom-up from-the-scratch events' portal for MozillaIndia.org

-## How to deply Vibe for your comunity
+## How to deploy Vibe for your comunity

 - Fork the repo
 - Edit the config.js file